SSN vs ITIN — What Immigrants Need to Know for Taxes

 - Undocumented immigrants who earn income and are required to pay taxes

-- Foreign nationals who have U.S. tax filing obligations due to investments, rental income, or other U.S.-source income but do not live in the United States
+- Foreign nationals with U.S. tax obligations due to investments or rental income but who do not live here

-- Spouses and dependents of U.S. citizens or residents who need to be listed on a tax return but who are not eligible for SSNs
+- Spouses and dependents who need to be listed on a tax return but are not eligible for an SSN

 What an ITIN is used for: